More adults believe climate change is immediate problem – statistics

 Six in 10 adults (61%) in 2017 said they view it as an immediate issue, an increase of 6% in one year and up by a third since 2013.

-Young people appear to be particularly concerned about global warming, while worry is lowest among those in the 75+ age group.
+Young people appear to be particularly concerned about global warming, while worry is lowest among those in the 75-plus age group.

 The proportion of 16-24 year olds who view climate change as an immediate problem increased by more than half between 2013 and 2017, from 38% to 58%, the largest increase of any age group.